singletS/chem160-beango/README.md

 ```

 ## Want to run stuff on your computer?
 Again!
-Only recommend if you like to suffer or would like to learn how to compile code / setup enviroments.
+Only recommend if you like to suffer or would like to learn how to compile code / setup environments.
 Most of the work can be done via the Anaconda scientific python distribution.

 [![](https://store.continuum.io/static/img/anaconda_logo_web.png)](http://continuum.io/downloads#all)